aliandra/aliandra.github.io/_posts/2017-2-16-Imbalanced.md

 *Beautiful day at Croton Point Park*

-While working on my first classification project, after spending days gathering, cleaning, exploring, and feature engineering my data, I was finally ready to throw it all in a model!
-I used sklearn's logistic regression to build the model, and once the training was done, checked the model's accuracy on my test data.
+While working on my first classification project, after spending significant time gathering, cleaning, exploring, and feature engineering my data, I was finally ready to throw it all in a model!
+I used sklearn's logistic regression to build the model.
+Once the training was complete, I checked the model's accuracy with the test data.
 I almost couldn't believe my eyes- 85% accuracy!
 And on my first try.
 I thought it was too good to be true... wait, is it too good to be true?
-I dove back into my data and realized that about 85% of the observations belonged to one class.
+I dove back into my data and realized that 85% of the observations belonged to one class.
 For this post I want to share what I learned about imbalanced classes.

-An imbalanced class distribution occurs when classes are not represented equally in the dataset.
+An imbalanced class distribution occurs when classes are not represented equally in a dataset.
 The majority class contains significantly more observations than the minority class.
 This can create bias in your model since the classification algorithm will be trained on data largely influenced by the majority class.
 Most algorithms are accuracy driven and want to optimize the error rate (percentage of incorrect predictions).
 This means it will ignore the data distribution and treat all misclassification errors equally, potentially predicting the majority class in every example (which is what happened in my case).

 Here are some possible solutions: